coderefinery/github-without-command-line/_episodes/02b-creating-using-desktop.md

 <img src="{{ site.baseurl }}/img/creating-desktop/after-pull.png" width="600px" style="border:2px solid #000000;">

 What's the difference between **fetch** and **pull**?
-Fetch gets the changes, but doesn't make them active.
-Pull = fetch + make changes active in your current repository (does a **merge** which we will discuss later).
+Fetch gets the changes, but doesn't apply them locally.
+Pull = fetch + apply changes locally in your current repository (does a **merge** which we will discuss later).

 ---